Check us out on Facebook

 Linked Applications

 Every foundation school honours linked applications so that linked applicants are allocated to the same foundation school.
 Others (often the larger schools) will honour them further, ensuring applicants are allocated programmes within a certain distance of each other.
-In Scotland linked applications are honoured for matching to trusts.
-Matching is determined via a compatibility matrix (download it here - blue means that the posts are compatible).
-For posts that are compatible, the school has decided that they are sufficiently close to one another for trainees to reasonably be able to live together.

 The Programme